AntoineAugusti/moduluschecking/README.md

 ## Modulus checking
 Modulus checking is a procedure for validating sort code and account number combinations.
 It doesn't confirm that an account belongs to a customer or supports Direct Debit.

-If you want to know more about modulus checking, read this [GoCarless guide](https://gocardless.com/guides/posts/modulus-checking/).
+If you want to know more about modulus checking, read this [GoCardless guide](https://gocardless.com/guides/posts/modulus-checking/).

 ## Validity
 This package follows the Vocalink specification, version 3.50, that will be live on 7/12/2015.
-More information about the specification can be seen on the Vocalink website: https://www.vocalink.com/customer-support/modulus-checking
+More information about the specification can be seen on the [Vocalink website](https://www.vocalink.com/customer-support/modulus-checking).

 ## Included data files
 This package ships with the latest version of the modulus weight table data and the sorting code substitution data.
 Both files can be found in the `data` folder.